hhvm/user-documentation/guides/hack/21-XHP/01-setup.md

 If these flags are disabled, or if you're using an older version of HHVM:

-- XHP classes cannot be declared in namespaces (only in the global namespace)
+- XHP classes cannot be declared in namespaces (only in the root namespace)
 - any code that uses XHP classes also cannot be in a namespace, as HHVM previously didn't have any syntax to reference XHP classes across namespaces
 - note that the above two rules are not consistently enforced by the